Nathaniel Parker Willis: Literary career

 In the latter part of the 1820s, Willis began contributing more frequently to magazines and periodicals.
-In 1829, he served as editor for the gift book The Token, making him the only person to be editor in the book's 15-year history besides its founder, Samuel Griswold Goodrich.
-That year, Willis founded the American Monthly Magazine, which began publishing in April 1829 until it was discontinued in August 1831.
+In 1829, he served as editor for The Token, making him the only person to be editor in the gift book's 15-year history besides its founder, Samuel Griswold Goodrich.
+He used the position to solicit a short story from fellow Portland native, John Neal, who continued contributing tales and essays well into the 1830s.
+Also in 1829, Willis founded the American Monthly Magazine, which began publishing in April of that year until it was discontinued in August 1831.
 He blamed its failure on the "tight purses of Boston culture" and moved to Europe to serve as foreign editor and correspondent of the New York Mirror.
 In 1832, while in Florence, Italy, he met Horatio Greenough, who sculpted a bust of the writer.
 Between 1832 and 1836, Willis contributed a series of letters for the Mirror, about half of which were later collected as Pencillings by the Way, printed in London in 1835.
 The romantic descriptions of scenes and modes of life in Europe sold well despite the then high price tag of $7 a copy.
 The work became popular and boosted Willis's literary reputation enough that an American edition was soon issued.

 Despite this popularity, he was censured by some critics for indiscretion in reporting private conversations.
 At one point he fought a bloodless duel with Captain Frederick Marryat, then editor of the Metropolitan Magazine, after Willis sent a private letter of Marryat's to George Pope Morris, who had it printed.
 Still, in 1835 Willis was popular enough to introduce Henry Wadsworth Longfellow to important literary figures in England, including Ada Byron, daughter of Lord Byron.

 While abroad, Willis wrote to a friend, "I should like to marry in England".
 He soon married Mary Stace, daughter of General William Stace of Woolwich, on October 1, 1835, after a month-long engagement.
 The couple took a two-week honeymoon in Paris.
 The couple moved to London where, in 1836, Willis met Charles Dickens, who was working for the Morning Chronicle at the time.